AnandChowdhary/fraud/README.md

       console.log(info);
   },
   softDelete: false, // Set to true to not delete files, just rename and hide them,
-  deletePrefix: "__deleted_" // If soft delete is enabled, use this prefix });
+  deletePrefix: "__deleted_", // If soft delete is enabled, use this prefix,
+  stdTTL: 0, // Standard TTL number of seconds (0 is unlimited)
+  checkperiod: 0 // Period in seconds to automatically perform delete check (0 is no check) });
 ```